max-talanov/1/computational emotional thinking course/analysis/acs.md

 Considering  interoceptive  inference  and  the  AIC  as  its  likely  brain basis  further  enhances the  explanatory  potential  of  this  framework  for psychopathology.
 Links  between  perceptions  of  bodily  state  and emotional  and  neuropsychiatric  disorders  are  well  established.
 For example,  alexithymia  (broadly,  deficits  in  emotional  awareness)  is associated  with  failure  to  engage  AIC  [81]  and  with  degeneration  of AIC  and  of  VENs  (Box  2)  in  the  context  of  fronto-temporal  dementia [82,83].

+##On the Role of Emotion in Embodied Cognitive Architectures: From Organisms to Robots

+of a larger shift from the so-calledcomputer metaphor for mind and the view of cognition as mainly taking place ‘in the head’ toward theories and models ofembodied cognition that emphasize the interaction of agents and their environments [12, 13, 31, 61, 62, 73, 76, 86].

+Damasio [19], on the other hand, identified what he called ‘‘the prevalent absence of a notion of organism in the sciences of mind and brain’’ as a problem, which he elaborated as follows: ‘‘It is not just that the mind remained linked to the brain in a rather equivocal relationship, but that the brain remained consistently separated from the body and thus not part of the deeply interwoven mesh of body and brain that defines a complex living organism.’

+For Freeman ‘‘humans and other animals maintain a stance of attention and expectation’’ [29, p.
+97] and emotions are initiated in intentional dynamics.
+The hub of the emotional activation system lies in the self-organizing dynamics of a limbic space-time loop rather than predominantly in areas of sensory cortex.
+In this view, there is ‘‘[no] representation like a map, a look-up table, or a fixed memory store’’ [29, p.
+103].